drstearns/tutorials/src/git/index.md

 git checkout feature-1
 ```

->**Note**: some editors (like Sublime Text) may not automatically refresh to show changes to the underlying file until you activate the window.
+> **NOTE:** some editors (like Sublime Text) may not automatically refresh to show changes to the underlying file until you activate the window.
 If you don't see the file change in your editor as you checkout the various branches, try activating the editor window by clicking on it.

 To merge the changes you committed to `feature-1` into `master`, use these commands: